Skip to Content

 Needless to say, the cat community is divided on the issue.

-You might want to prepare for lots of active engagement if you’re adopting a Minskin.
+You might want to prepare for lots of active engagement if adopting a Minskin.
 They love to climb, jump and run around and will find a way onto or into most things in your home.

 The Minskin isn’t a very hairy cat.

-You won’t have as many issues with this side of things as shedding isn’t really an issue.
-But because the cat is easy to take care of in this regard, it doesn’t mean this aspect can be largely ignored.
+Although the cat is easy to care for in this regard, it doesn’t mean this aspect can be largely ignored.
 The relatively hairless nature of the cat makes it prone to other ailments like yeast infections.

 Minskin